caneuro/caneuro.github.io/blog1/_posts/2022-10-03-media-telegraph-scream.md

 ---
-title: On rage rooms to screamatoriums
+title: On rage rooms and screamatoriums
 description: |
   Our research on human screams covered in The Telegraph.
 By Rosa Silverman.
   Find a link to the